Epic Games: The Fortnite Factory

 Fortnite

-A console giant, a heavyweight in the ‘Battle Royale’ or survival games genre that has generated copious profits and has legions of enthusiastic fans around the world, including characters from the world of sports, music or cinema.
-Created in the summer of 2017, Epic Games has managed to hook more than 300 million users into a virtual cartoon world where players can have fun shooting and sharing unique experiences with each other.
+A console giant, a heavyweight in the ‘Battle Royale’ or survival genre that has generated copious profits and has legions of enthusiastic fans around the world, including personalities from the world of sports, music or cinema.
+Created in summer 2017, Epic Games has managed to hook more than 300 million users to a virtual cartoon world where players can have fun shooting and sharing unique experiences with each other.

 It is his biggest hit to date.
 But the conjunctural dynamics do not explain by themselves the phenomenon of ‘Fortnite’.
 Its managers underline the fact of having created a “social entertainment” formula that, at the same time, offers highly personalized content.
 The possibility of acquiring ‘skins’ or costumes has been decisive.
 The game “in which no two games are ever the same” has not stopped growing since the appearance of the ‘Save the world’ mode in which you fight with other friends “to contain the hordes of monsters”.